stfnw/fuse-monitor-read-write/README.md

   - `$FILE.csv`: A machine readable log of all reads and writes.

-  - `$FILE-heatmap.png`: An aggregated heatmap of all accesses to the original file.
+  - `$FILE-heatmap.pdf`: An aggregated heatmap of all accesses to the original file.

 These files exist only in-memory for the duration the filesystem is mounted.
 To preserve them permanently they can simply be copied out of the FUSE mountpoint.